MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. Save the summary to your CRM or change the language
 1. Share feedback on the email summary

-## Email summary when reading an email
+## View an email summary when reading an email

 You can copy the email summary here, but you can't add it to your CRM.

 1. In Outlook, open an email in the reading pane or in a separate window.

 1. Open the **Copilot for Sales** pane if it isn't already open.

-After a moment or two, the email summary is displayed in the **Key sales info** card.
+    If the contact is in your CRM, the **Key sales info** card displays a summary of the email, along with important information about the account and opportunities related to the contact, with links to the records in your CRM.

-    If the contact isn't in your CRM, the email summary isn't displayed.
-To add the contact to your CRM, select **Add contact**, fill in the required fields, and then select **Save**.
+    If the contact isn't in your CRM, the **Key sales info** card isn't displayed.
+Add the contact to your CRM.
 The email summary should appear a few moments later.
+Learn more in [Create a contact in your CRM from Copilot for Sales](./create-contact-crm-sales-copilot.md).

 In the **Key sales info** card, you can perform the following tasks:

+- To view basic information about the contact, account, or opportunity, select the link in blue.
+To open the record in your CRM to view complete details, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.
+You might need to scroll the card to the right to find the icon.

 - To check where Copilot got the information for the summary, select a citation number or the **n references** menu, where *n* is the number of citations in the summary.